All Platinum Records: History

+Retta Young had a hit with "Sending Out An S.O.S." which made its debut in the UK chart at no. 50.
+It peaked at no. 28 at the end of June, spending a total of seven weeks in the chart.

 All Platinum purchased Chess Records with assistance from the European record concern, PolyGram in 1975, after Chess fell into bankruptcy.
 However, the move was not a success as All Platinum was unable to keep steadily releasing material from Chess's roster of artists.

 The Robinsons launched a new subsidiary label, Sugar Hill Records in 1979 to concentrate on the fast-emerging rap/hip hop music scene.
 Sylvia switched her efforts to the new label completely, following early major success with "Rapper's Delight" (1979) and then "The Message" (1982), as the company's other labels went quiet.
-Sugar Hill as a label came to an end in 1986 after a disagreement with distributors, MCA, resulted in protracted litigation.
+Sugar Hill as a label came to an end in 1986 after a disagreement with distributors MCA resulted in protracted litigation.

+Later years

-The Robinsons maintained their studio operation through to 2002 when the Englewood studios (by then, renamed Sugar Hill Studios) burnt down in a fire.
+The Robinsons maintained their studio operation through to 2002 when the Englewood studios (by then, renamed Sugar Hill Studios) burned down in a fire.
 Joe Robinson had died two years earlier and then Sylvia died in hospital in 2011 at the age of 75.